TabbyML/tabby/website/docs/quick-start/register-account/index.md

 ## Entering Homepage

 Once logged in, you will be redirected to the homepage.
 It contains basic information about your account.
-More importantly, you will find the credentials you need to connect your IDE/Editor extensions to Tabby.
+More importantly, you will find the credentials you need to connect Pochi to Tabby.

 ![Homepage](homepage.png)